swciitg/PortfolioBuilder/README.md

 ## Happy Hacking!

-Thank you for participating in CollegeCupid's Hacktoberfest.
-We appreciate your contributions, and together, we can make CollegeCupid even better for college students everywhere.
+Thank you for participating in Portfolio Builder Hacktoberfest.
+We appreciate your contributions, and together, we can make PortfolioBuilder even better for college students everywhere.
 If you have any questions or need assistance, feel free to reach out to us via GitHub issues or our community chat.

 Happy coding! 🚀🎉